camunda-consulting/camunda-7-code-examples/snippets/async-external-task-spring-boot/README.md

 ## Testing with WireMock

-[The WireMock mapping](wireMock_mapping/random_delay.json) contains two endpoints. `random/delayed` delays the result between 4 and 6 seconds. `failed` returns a HTTP status code 500.
+[The WireMock mapping](wireMock_mapping/random_delay.json) contains 3 endpoints. `random/delayed` delays the result between 4 and 6 seconds. `failed` returns a HTTP status code 500.
+And `breakdown` sends garbage then closes the connection.

 You can find more details howto setup a WireMock server in the WireMock documentation in the sections [Running as a standalone Process](https://https://wiremock.org/docs/standalone/java-jar/) and [JSON configuration files](https://wiremock.org/docs/standalone/java-jar/#json-file-configuration)